vinaykumarvk/EKGproduct/replit.md

 ### Technical Implementations
 - **Conversational Threading**: A hybrid approach uses API-driven context chaining (`conversation_id` or `response_id`) for real-time context and PostgreSQL for persistent storage of threads and messages. `conversation_id` is prioritized for long-running context.
+- **Sliding Window Context**: Implements a 5-message sliding window that retrieves the last 5 Q&A pairs from the database and sends them as `chat_history` to the EKG API along with context IDs.
+This provides full conversation history for better context understanding while preventing excessive payload sizes.
+- **Context Payload Structure**: API requests include: (1) `conversation_id` for long-running threads, (2) `response_id` for chaining responses, and (3) `chat_history` array with last 5 Q&A pairs formatted as `{question, answer}` objects.
 - **Frontend State Management**: Utilizes React with TanStack Query for data fetching, caching, optimistic UI updates, and automatic cache invalidation.
 - **Message Architecture**: Stores individual user and assistant messages, enabling flexible display and retrieval.
 - **Thread Management**: Automatically creates new threads, generates titles, allows switching, searching, and deleting threads, and updates last activity timestamps.
+Threads are filtered to show only the last 30 days for optimal performance.
 - **Error Handling**: Comprehensive error handling is implemented across the application, with inline error messages and toast notifications.
 - **Loading States**: Features beautiful loading states and animations for a smooth user experience.